SnoringCatGames/surfacer/README.md

 > **NOTE:** All collidable tiles in a level must be defined in a _single_ TileMap.

-## Tests

-_> **NOTE:** Sadly, the tests are not set up to automatically run on presubmit, so pretty much all of the tests are significently out-of-date and broken._

-Surfacer uses the [Gut tool](https://github.com/bitwes/Gut) for writing and running unit tests.

 ## Licenses

 -   All code is published under the [MIT license](LICENSE).